iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 1. [Auxin](https://github.com/mobilecoinofficial/auxin) - A server-side Signal client implemented in Rust which allows applications to communicate with humans through Signal.
 Built using Signal's [libsignal](https://github.com/signalapp/libsignal) which exposes the cryptographic primitives behind the Signal Protocol needed to build 3rd party signal clients

 2. [Forest](https://github.com/mobilecoinofficial/forest) - An async Python based application framework that allows people to build automated chat applications with AI driven dialog flow & fiat + cryptocurrency payments

+Mobilecoin, a cryptocurrency integrated into Signal Messenger, acquired the Forest Framework 2021 in order to provide developers with a platform to build signal apps that supported Mobilecoin transactions

 **Links to Work**